 Now that you have all the technicalities broken down, you’re ready to produce your own killer crowdfunding video.
 For business owners who wouldn’t mind taking some inspiration from successful funding campaigns, here are 5 awesome successful crowdfunding examples of videos.

 1. The Coolest Cooler

-The video is a great take at how to explain technicalities in a way where everyone can understand how innovative the product is.
+Certainly this video is a great take on how to explain technicalities in a way where everyone can understand how innovative the product is.
 The overall structure couldn’t be simpler – it’s really just a problem-solution video.

 It’s not a coincidence that a video managed to score more than 3,000,000 hits on Youtube, with people commenting on it three years after the upload.